12 in. Heavy Duty Landscape Staples - 37% Thicker - 8 Gauge Steel

 These Sandbaggy 12-inch round top landscape staples are commercial grade heavy duty landscape staples that will help you get the job done, whether for backyard projects or large landscaping projects.

-Since these landscape staples are made with 8 gauge steel, they are much stronger and more durable than our standard 11-gauge landscape staples.
+Since these landscape staples are made with 8 gauge heavy duty steel, they are much stronger and more durable than our standard 11-gauge landscape staples.

-These heavy duty landscape staples are designed specifically for holding down landscape and weed barrier fabric and dog fences.
+These heavy duty landscape staples are professional grade and designed specifically for holding down landscape and weed barrier fabric and dog fences.

 12-inch staples also have many other uses, including securing drip irrigation and wireless fences.